 For about ten minutes either side of local noon, a circle of light is visible on the floor, as long as the sun is not obscured by cloud.
 Depending on the time of the year, this occurs in Bologna sometime between a few minutes before and almost a half an hour after Central European Standard Time 12pm noon.
 During summer time this is an extra hour later again around 1pm.

 As the sun is at different heights during the year , the circle of light appears at differing sizes along a line from almost directly below the hole in the ceiling in summer to close to the front wall of the church in winter.
 The corresponding month and dates are shown on the line.

-A meridian line needs to be aligned exactly north/south but the basilica is aligned to Piazza Maggiore on which it stands and a bit off north/ south .
+A meridian line needs to run exactly north/south.
+Unlike most churches which are aligned east/west, the basilica is aligned to Piazza Maggiore on which it stands and a bit off north/ south.
 Luckily the required length of the line could be achieved avoiding the church’s many columns.

 If you’re in Bologna in the middle of a sunny day, don’t miss a visit to watch the sun’s image cross the line!

 Outside the basilica in Piazza Maggiore there are more fascinating things to see, as described in my post, Curiosities of Bologna’s Piazza Maggiore .